celonis/content-cli/DOCUMENTATION.md

 }
 ```

-In the above JSON:
+In the JSON above:
-1. ```targetTeamDomain```: the destination team domain, into which the data pools data is pushed.
+1. ```targetTeamDomain```: the destination team domain, into which the data pool's data is pushed.
 2. ```sourcePoolId```: the source Data Pool ID.
 2. ```targetPoolId```: the target Data Pool ID to which the source Data Pool ID should be mapped to.
 3. ```dataSourceMappings```: the source Data Source ID to destination Data Source ID mappings.